Caring for Your Baby's Teeth

 - Especially wipe your baby's gums after feedings and before bedtime.

-This will wash off bacteria and prevent them from clinging to your baby's gums.
-Bacteria can leave behind a sticky plaque that damages infant teeth as they erupt.
+This will wash off bacteria and prevent them from clinging to gums.
+Bacteria can leave behind a sticky plaque that damages infant teeth as they come in.

 Brushing Baby's Teeth